TOP

 1910 photograph of Lodi grape packers.

 The table grapes handled by packing sheds during the early 1900s included, first and foremost, Flame Tokay, along with Black Prince, Riber, and Emperor.
 The whole clusters were transferred from larger lugs to 40-pound wood crates marked by colorful paper labels.
-The vividly illustrated labels—denoting the names of grapes along with catchy logos and occasional slogans—helped growers distinguish their products from that of their competitors, serving as an early form of branding and advertising.
+The vividly illustrated labels—denoting the names of grapes along with catchy logos and occasional slogans—helped growers distinguish their products from those of their competitors, serving as an early form of branding and advertising.

 A number of these vintage labels are still utilized today by Lodi packing companies which continue to send fresh grape clusters across the country (these days, in refrigerated trucks) to retailers catering to home winemakers.